Written By

 EXPAND

-The copper wrapped around Paragard prevents sperm from fertilizing the egg, preventing pregnancy as a result.
+The copper wrapped around Paragard prevents sperm from fertilizing the egg, preventing pregnancy.

 Paragard insertion and removal are outpatient procedures that don’t require surgery or general anesthesia.
 Some providers may use a local anesthetic.

 Each procedure takes only a few minutes in a medical provider’s office or clinic.
-Women can usually go home a few minutes after implantation or removal.
+Patients can usually go home a few minutes after implantation or removal.

 Insertion